How to Audition When You Know the Role Has Already Been Cast

 It is only a waste if you believe that the purpose of the audition is merely to book a job, perform a role and cash your much-anticipated check at the end of the process.
 While that sequence would produce a favorable outcome, it is important to remember that the long-term purpose of an audition is to build your brand and to make fans in the audition room.

-Even if you have no chance to book the role, as it already seems to be filled by another actor, you still have an opportunity to introduce people to you and your art.
+Even if you have no chance to book the role, as it already seems to be filled by another actor, you still have an opportunity to introduce people to your art.
 You still have an opportunity to demonstrate that you are a professional – that you can arrive on-time and be well-prepared.
 You still have a chance to impress the casting director enough that they are eager to bring you in the next time they have a role that you’re right for.

 Each audition is precious.
 Whether you book it or you don’t, you were still given an opportunity that many other actors were denied: a chance to put your craft on display.